FlowFuse/website/src/blog/2024/05/exploring-node-red-dashboard-2-widgets.md

 In our income-expense application, we will display the income and expenses in a single table.

 1. Drag a **change** node onto the canvas.
-2. Set `msg.payload` to the JSON expression below, which merges the income and expense arrays.
+2. Set `msg.payload` to the JSONata expression below, which merges the income and expense arrays.
-3. Connect the output of the **ui-event** widget to the input of the **change** node.

 ```javascript
 [$globalContext('income'), $globalContext('expense')]
 ```